espocrm/documentation/administration/nginx-server-configuration.md

 # Nginx server configuration for EspoCRM

-These instructions are supplementary to the [Server Configuration](server-configuration.md) guideline.
+These instructions are supplementary to the [server configuration](server-configuration.md) guideline.
 Please note that all configuration settings listed here are made on Ubuntu server.

 ## PHP requirements